 * Please wear comfortable shoes.

-* Italy has strict laws and regulations aimed to protect official licensed guides that makes it unlawful for Tour Drivers to offer commentary about sites outside the vehicle.
-In order for us to comply with Italy’s laws, our Tour Drivers cannot tour our guests inside monuments, museums, or piazzas.
-Your Tour Driver will provide commentary only inside the vehicle.
+.
+Italy has strict laws and regulations aimed to protect official licensed guides that makes it unlawful for Tour Drivers to act as tour guides and accompany guests inside monuments, museums, or piazzas.
+Your Tour Driver will be obliged to remain with the vehicle while you sightsee.

 * Your driver will drop you off as close to the sites as possible in accordance to municipality and traffic laws.

 * Please allow up to 24-48 hours for email inquiry replies and service confirmation.
 On Sundays we have limited office hours, please allow for additiona time.

 CANCELLATION POLICY: Don’t worry, we do not ask for your personal credit card information, require advance deposits to reserve your tour, or penalize you for cancellations.
 We operate on the Honor System, so we kindly ask that cancellations be made at the minimum 7 days in advance so we can rebook your service and your reserved driver does not lose work for that day.
 We thank you for your cooperation and consideration.

 Cancellations must be made vie email and confirmed by us so we have it on record.
 We do not accept cancellations by telephone, text message, or 3rd party.

 For more answers to your questions please visit our F.A.Q.
 Page